IBM Cloud Docs

 The private network settings are in the following file.
 You need to edit this file with the information that is provided.
 Replace the example IP addresses with the correct IP addresses from your Private IP block.
 If the file does not exist, create the file.
 If the file does exist, replace all data in the file with the following information: Note: The private network WILL NOT have a default route, so the GATEWAY is not defined.

-Finally, a new route is required to provide private access to the entire private network to include the DNS server, which is done by creating and editing the following file.
-NOTE: Replace "10.0.0.1" in the example with your private subnet IP gateway.
+A new route is required to provide private access to the entire private network to include the DNS server, which is done by creating and editing the following file.
+Make sure that you replace 10.0.0.1 in the example with your private subnet IP gateway.

 The primary and secondary DNS configurations are contained in a separate file.
 You need to edit the file with the following information.
 If this virtual machine does not have access to the private network, you need to replace the server IPs with the IP addresses of the DNS servers you want to use.